 - An accountability partner throughout the program

-- 1-op-1 sessions on local networks and production
+- 1-on-1 sessions on local networks/production

-- A closing event
+- Closing event

 - Access to the yearly program from Flevo Campus; meet-up events and other networking opportunities